alphagov/govuk-developer-docs/source/manual/common-aws-tasks-for-2nd-line-support.html.md

 * https://github.com/alphagov/govuk-aws-data/pull/819

-Once you have put up a PR to change the developer's role, you'll need to assume the admin role in order to apply the Terraform change.
+Once you have put up a PR to change the developer's role, you'll need to assume the admin role in order to [apply the Terraform change][].

 [assuming all roles for users with production access]: https://docs.publishing.service.gov.uk/manual/get-started.html#assuming-all-roles-for-users-with-production-access
 [govuk-aws-data]: https://github.com/alphagov/govuk-aws-data
+[apply the Terraform change]: https://docs.publishing.service.gov.uk/manual/deploying-terraform.html

 ## Troubleshooting